 This course focuses on team-based problem solving in actuarial science & risk management.
-Students will learn the fundamentals of the R programming language, RStudio and R Markdown, and use these tools to complete a range of projects.
-Projects vary, but may include bond and loan amortization, analysis of the efficient frontier and the capital asset pricing method, insurance liability & estimates of expected loss.
-This course culminates in a capstone project that ties together skills from throughout the Actuarial Sciences concentration.
-Prerequisites: AS 313 and MATH 425
+Students will learn the fundamentals of the R programming language, RStudio and R Markdown, and use these tools to

 Agribusiness

 AGR 101 Introduction to Agribusiness

 This course includes a solid foundation of agribusiness by providing an overview of career opportunities in the industry with agribusiness management concepts.
 Topics studied include basic business analytics for analysis of trends, integrating long term profit maximization and how the four functions of management can support agribusiness managers in accomplishing their goals.